-Our general and administrative expenses were relatively flat year over year.
-The \$0.3 million decrease during the three months ended October 31, 2018, compared to the same period a year ago, was primarily attributable to a decrease in professional services of \$4.0 million, partially offset by an increase in personnel expenses of \$3.6 million due to higher headcount to support our growth.
-Professional services were higher in the prior year period, as a result of our investments in corporate infrastructure and support services, a new enterprise resource planning platform, a new product configuration and quoting system, and costs for professional services relating to the acquisition of Cyence.
+The \$3.5 million decrease during the three months ended January 31, 2019, compared to the same period a year ago, was primarily attributable to a decrease in professional services of \$5.3 million, partially offset by increases of \$0.5 million in personnel expenses due to higher headcount to support our growth and \$0.8 million in software system and subscription costs incurred in order to support our growth.
+Professional services were higher in the prior year period, as a result of professional services incurred in connection with our acquisition of Cyence, our investments in corporate infrastructure and support services, a new enterprise resource planning platform, and a new product configuration and quoting system.